The Coma Cluster of galaxies | EarthSky.org

 One of the most populated galaxy clusters known, it contains as many as 10,000 or more members by some estimates.
 In any case there are more individual galaxies in this cluster than there are stars visible to the unaided human eye on a clear, dark night.

 Most galaxies in the cluster are elliptical, although there are a few spiral galaxies.
-The two brightest members are NGC 4889 and NGC 4874, both of which are giant ellipticals at least 2 to 3 times larger than our own Milky Way galaxy.
+The two brightest members are NGC 4889 and NGC 4874, both of which are giant ellipticals at least two to three times larger than our own Milky Way galaxy.

 Meanwhile, most galaxies in the Coma Cluster are dwarf galaxies, perhaps similar to the Milky Way’s companions, the Large and Small Magellanic Clouds.